 A. CARES Act funding is available for eligible purchases, not previously budgeted for by March 27, 2020, to cover purchases made between March 1 and December 30, 2020.
-Funding must be used by the end of the year.
-As of the time this FAQ was published, there is no indication that additional CARES Act funding will be made available in 2021 or subsequent years.

 A. Yes, CivicPlus can accommodate requests for multi-year agreements, as long as your local procurement and contracting rules allow for multi-year agreements.
 Talk to your state representative for guidance on eligibility and maximizing reimbursement on such contracts.
 It is important to note that CARES funding may be used only for expenditures necessary to address the current COVID-19 public health emergency.